-During stakeholder's meeting held in March 2012, JJAG provided feedback on training service agencies on how to encounter with youth and enhance diversion programs both in school and out of school.
+During stakeholder's meeting held in March 2012, JJAG provided feedback on training efforts needed to sustain services and planning efforts.
+They are:

+• Training for school personnel, law enforcement, child welfare, juvenile justice, human service agencies on how to encounter with youth and enhance diversion programs both in school and out of school.
 Planning efforts may include review of current resources and gaps in training for staff.